 This program will be an application-based process and will be open to a very limited number of people.

 Ages 14-17 can apply.
 Check out the application below for more details.
-Applications and AOR forms can be submitted to Nick McCormack, Director of Quest via email at email@example.com
+Applications, Release Forms and Medical Information Sheets can be submitted to Nick McCormack, Director of Quest via email at email@example.com

 Checks must be made out to "CGA-Husky Fund"